Congrats on setting up your Etsy shop! You have a great place to sell your art and get noticed by new customers.

 Once you’ve created a design you love (and hopefully ran it by friends and family to make sure you’re on track with the design), it’s time to upload your Etsy logo to your store!

 Before you start, make sure that your store logo file is 500 x 500 pixels (if you created your logo with our online logo maker, then you’ll already have an Etsy-sized logo waiting for you).

 1. Log in to your Etsy seller account

 2. Head over to your Shop Manager and click on the pencil icon next to your shop name

 3. Now click on the camera icon adjacent to the shop illustration

 4. Choose your logo image file and click Save Changes

 That’s all there is to it!
 You now have an awesome logo to represent your Etsy store, and your customers will have a symbol to remember you by when they come across your products.

 Using the above tips, you can use your logo to attract as many people as possible to your store.
 And, it’s perfectly ok to check out your competition’s stores to see what they’re doing with their logos and branding.
 Note what seems to be working and what doesn’t, so that your logo will be best in your category.

 Nervous about designing your logo yourself?
 No worries!
-You can either hire an expensive logo designer to do it for you, or try out Tailor Brands’ logo maker.
+You can either hire an expensive logo designer to do it for you, or try out Tailor Brands’ logo creator.
 Just tell our A.I. designer which styles you like, and it will present you with hundreds of unique and awesome logo designs for you to choose from.